labmccormick/WLSplot/README.md

 ### Prerequisites:

-A. (OPTIONAL) If you plan on downloading the example data provided in this package, I show how to do so by using "wget."
-Users are able to use wget if they are on a Mac or Linux operating system.
-The wget commands provided here will download the files to the current working directory, i.e. the directory in which the terminal is open (Hint: To see what current folder or directory you’re in, type "pwd" into the terminal).
+A. (OPTIONAL) Users will be able to download example files using "wget" if they are on a Mac or Linux operating system.
+The wget commands provided in the protocol below will download the files to the current working directory, i.e. the directory in which the terminal is open (Hint: To see what current folder or directory you’re in, type "pwd" into the terminal).

 If you do not have wget installed, run the following in the terminal: